Requirements & Process

 Ability to provide prompt and efficient customer service and technical support to registrants must be demonstrated by the applicant.

-Once an Application form is submitted, the accreditation process will commence.
+Once an Application form is submitted, the following process will commence.

-SGNIC evaluates the submitted application and clarifies with the application on certain areas if the need arises.
+2. SGNIC evaluates the submitted application and seeks clarification from the applicant if the need arises.
 SGNIC may also request for more information from the applicant if the initial supporting documents and information provided are deemed insufficient.

-SGNIC grants a provisional acceptance of the applicant as its registrar once the application is approved
+3. SGNIC grants a provisional acceptance of the applicant as its registrar once the application is approved.

-The applicant will be confirmed as an accredited registrar of SGNIC once it passes the OT&E test.
+5. The applicant will be confirmed as an accredited registrar of SGNIC once it passes the OT&E test and pays the accreditation fees.
 Both the registrar and SGNIC will also need to endorse upon the Registrar Accreditation Agreement (RAA).

 ||Amount (SGD $)